victor-gil-sepulveda/PhD-PDBTrajectoryMerger/README.md

 ### Append

-If the flag '--append' is used, the merged frames will be appended to the output file (instead of creating a new ooutput file every time).
+If the flag '--append' is used, the merged frames will be appended to the output file (instead of creating a new output file).